WestDRI/wgpages/content/python2/python-12-matplotlib.md

 <!-- > memory = ***3600 MB***, GPU configuration = ***None***, user interface = ***JupyterLab***.
 Finally, start a -->
 <!-- > new Python 3 notebook. -->

-There are hundreds of Python visualization packages.
+There are hundreds of visualization packages in Python.
 Check out this {{<a "https://raw.githubusercontent.com/rougier/python-visualization-landscape/master/landscape-colors.png" "diagram of the Python Visualization Landscape">}} (circa 2017, by Nicolas Rougier) which focuses on 1D+2D packages at the time (and only barely mentions 3D sci-vis packages).
 For 3D examples, check {{<a